 Hybrid Unbonded Mode¶

 In Hybrid Unbonded mode one network interface is removed from the Layer 3 bond and placed in Layer 2 mode.
-VLANs can then be assigned to this interface for Layer 2 connectivity while preserving the Layer 3 connectivity, so the server can still be accessed via the public IP.
+VLANs can then be assigned to this interface for Layer 2 connectivity while preserving the Layer 3 connectivity, so the server can still be accessed at its public IP address.

 Although this is desirable in some situations, it introduces a single point of failure either on the upstream switch or the network interface.
 An outage, maintenance event, or reboot on either one of the switches will cause network interruptions.